Kershaw dominates, Bellinger 2 HRs, Dodgers drop Angels 7-4 - WHIZ News

 Kershaw struck out six and improved to 7-2 in his career against the Angels while decreasing his interleague ERA to 2.23 — the lowest in major league history among pitchers with at least 15 starts.

+“His velocity was up from what I’ve seen in the recent past, and he was really uncanny with his slider,” Angels manager Joe Maddon said.
+“He got a lot of ground balls, and they made the plays.
+He kept the ball down.”

-The left-hander also retired Mike Trout three times, dropping the three-time AL MVP to 2 for 16 in his career against Kershaw, including a current 0-for-14 skid since 2014.
+Kershaw also retired Mike Trout three times, dropping the three-time AL MVP to 2 for 16 in his career against the left-hander, including a current 0-for-14 skid since 2014.

 Bellinger, the other reigning league MVP in this matchup, broke out of a season-long slump with his 12th career multi-homer game, connecting in the sixth and eighth innings.
 Bellinger headed to Anaheim in a 4-for-26 slump, and he hadn’t homered since Aug.
 3.

-This series also is the first meeting between the clubs since Mookie Betts joined the Dodgers and agreed to a contract that will keep him playing 32 miles from Trout for at least the next decade.

-Patrick Sandoval (0-2) pitched six-hit ball into the seventh inning for the Angels, but remained winless in 12 career major league starts.
+Patrick Sandoval (0-2) yielded six hits and pitched into the seventh inning for the first time in his career, but remained winless in 12 career major league starts for the Angels.

 Kershaw faced the minimum 12 Angels through four innings, but Rendon led off the fifth with a homer into the short left field porch.
 The $245 million free agent’s slow start at the plate has been counterbalanced by his solid on-base percentage and now his homer streak, the longest by an Angels third baseman since Jack Howell in 1987.